adammurdoch/build-builder/README.md

 The `--projects` option can be used to specify the number of projects.
 The root project will contain an application of the relevant type, and all other projects will contain a library of the relevant type.

+The `--source-files` option can be used to specify the number of source files per project.

 Project dependency graph:

 - The application project depends on all of the library projects except `core`